emarcey/cicerone/modules/belgian/06__bottle_conditioning.md

 	* So it would really be: am I running a boutique operation or a mass production one
 		* and if boutique, do I want that high carbonation
 *
-* Have you ever had bottle-conditioned alongside draft?
+* Have you ever had a bottle-conditioned beer alongside a draft of the same beer?
 	* No...